 This is the bridge that Guinness built.
 Really.
 The Lions Gate Bridge, known officially as the First Narrows Bridge, spans Burrard Inlet and connects the City of Vancouver to the North Shore (North Vancouver and West Vancouver).
 The Lions Gate refers to the mountain peaks (The Lions) that are visible to drivers heading north.
 The wealthy Guinness family invested heavily in West Vancouver and part of the deal was that they - through their British Pacific Properties Co. - would build all roads and water lines.
 Knowing that they needed to make the area more accessible, they were involved with the construction of the bridge and, in 1986, gifted its lights.

 4. Sydney Harbour Bridge, Sydney, Australia

 The bridge is the largest steel-arch bridge in the world.
 It's not the longest (that honor belongs to the New River Gorge in West Virginia), but it's one of the most recognizable symbols of Australia.
-It's 1,149 meters (3,770 feet) long and its arch span is 503 meters.
-The top of the arch is 134 meters above the sea and the clearance for shipping under the deck is a spacious 49 meters.
+It's 1,149 metres (3,770 feet) long and its arch span is 503 metres.
+The top of the arch is 134 metres above the sea and the clearance for shipping under the deck is a spacious 49 meters.
 Eager to climb to the Pylon Lookout?
 There are 200 steps to ascend to get to one of Sydney's oldest tourist attractions.
 If you want to climb it, you can do that too for about $218.
-In overalls and secured to a safety line, you can climb 1,500 meters over the arch.
+In overalls and secured to a safety line, you can climb 1,500 metres over the arch.